OpenHPS/openhps-core/README.md

 This section of the documentation explains the main concepts used in the OpenHPS framework.
 While most of these are specific to the core component hosted in this repository, they are used in other components as well.

-### Layer
+### Node
-A layer is a concept that has an input and output data type.
+A node is a concept that has an input and output data type.
 Data can be pushed to a layer or pulled from it by another.
 These layers perform a task in the chain of data processing and data abstraction.

 ### Model